Quantum eigenpair solver with minimal sampling overhead: Comparison with classical algorithms

 The worst case scenario means again, that we have $\varepsilon =\bigO(N^{-1})$, which leads to runtime similar to \cref{eq:t_pes} up to logarithmic terms.
 We show a comparison of both in \cref{fig:scaling} with our \gls{pes} surpassing the Lanczos method.
 One has to keep in mind that the error bound in \cref{eq:err_lanczos} is only valid for the largest eigenvalue and increases for the second or even $k$-th largest eigenvalue.
 This brings us to the big disadvantage of the Lanczos method compared to ours, which is its limitation to the extreme eigenvalues in contrast to our algorithm.

 In terms of memory requirements, our method outperforms all mentioned classical routines exponentially.
 This is because the classical methods require the storage of sparse matrices, i.e. at least $\bigO(Ns)$ bits.
-The method proposed by us, on the other hand, stores the matrices in the Hilbert space of a logarithmic number of qubits~\cite{danz2024response} and therefore outperforms their classical alternatives.
+The method proposed by us, assuming oracle access to $\bm{A}$, stores the matrices in the Hilbert space of a logarithmic number of qubits~\cite{danz2024response} and therefore outperforms their classical alternatives.